Building A Strong Bond With Your Adult Canine Companion

 Respecting your dog's boundaries

 Respecting your adult canine companion's boundaries is crucial for building trust and mutual respect.
-Pay attention to signs of discomfort or stress and adjust your approach accordingly.
+Pay attention to signs of or stress and adjust your approach accordingly.
 Avoid pushing your dog beyond their comfort zone or forcing them into situations they find distressing.
 By respecting their boundaries, you show understanding and consideration, fostering a deeper bond built on trust.

 Fostering a positive relationship